alperkuertuel/saba-art/README.md

 Run `npm run dev` to start a development server and open the displayed URL in a browser.

 Use `npm run test` to run the tests.

-### CodeSandbox Cloud

-Select the "Preview: 3000" tab to view this project.

-Select the "Tests: logs" tab to view the tests.

-> The `npm run dev` and `npm run test` scripts run automatically.

 ### Scripts